brct-james/guild-golems/README.md

 - - - production # is concurrent crafts at location
 - - - production always occurs, even with an empty inventory, simulating NPC sales of critical goods to the shop
 - - `.../my/markets` get info on markets where you have at least one merchant stationed
+- - Clearinghouse
+- - - Identical reference IDs should be impossible now, even if identical orders are processed in the exact same second (will be given a +x modifier)
+- - User Escrow
+- - - Holds coins in escrow associated with order reference #s [unimplemented]

 ### v0.4